-- Statistical inference making decisions or predictions about parameters of a population, e.g. $\mu$ , $\sigma$ , and binomial proportion p. - Two major categories of making inferences - Estimation predicting the value of the parameters - Hypothesis testing making a decision about the value of a parameter based on some perception of what the value might be. - The goodness of the inference evaluates how accurate is the method used in doing statistical inferences.
+- Statistical inference making decisions or predictions about parameters of a population, e.g. μ , σ , and binomial proportion p. - Two major categories of making inferences - Estimation predicting the value of the parameters - Hypothesis testing making a decision about the value of a parameter based on some perception of what the value might be. - The goodness of the inference evaluates the accuracy of the method used in doing statistical inferences.